Tayruh/sadako/reference.md

 Visually this looks the same, but under the hood it works differently, especially for those with screen readers.
 Feel free to check out [this information](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) to get an idea on why labels are helpful.

 Finally, if you begin the script block with two `>` input tokens instead of one, it becomes a multiline input box.
-A single input box will only accept the first line of text, no matter how much you write.
-A multiline text box will accept all lines.
+A single input box will allow a single line of text.
+A multiline text box will allow many lines and will scroll as needed.
 Also, the CSS class `multiline` will automatically be assigned to a multiline box so that you may resize it in CSS without having to affect single line input boxes.

 Here's an example.